 - Your job will require many duties and responsibilities as an assistant in nursing staff member.
 If at the beginning of your shift, you learn that your co-worker has called in, although help is coming, how would you handle this situation?

-Assistant In Nursing is a rewarding career that returns a great income and provides many employment prospects both locally and overseas and a career in the health field as an assistant in nursing is often termed the greatest job in the world.
+Assistant Nursing Career is a rewarding employment path that returns a great income and provides many employment prospects both locally and overseas and a career in the health field as an assistant in nursing is often termed the greatest job in the world.